 Ms. Bell-Stephens has been a registered nurse for 40 years now.
 She used to be a critical care nurse, enjoying the adrenaline rush of working in the ICU, before she shifted to working in neurosurgery.
-She spoke on how media interacted with moyamoya disease to increase awareness about the disease.
+She spoke on how media interacted with Moyamoya disease to increase awareness about the disease.
 Moyamoya is a rare disease characterized by the progressive bilateral occlusion of the internal carotid arteries, causing them to shrivel up, leading to no blood to enter the ACA (anterior cerebral artery) nor the MCA (middle cerebral artery).
 “Moyamoya” in Japanese means “puff of smoke” because patients develop small compensatory fragile arteries that look hazy on cerebral angiography.
 The disease affects about 0.086/100,000 people in the US, but is much higher for Asians with a prevalence of 6/100,000.
-The disease also mostly presents in the first and third-fourth decades of life.
-That being said, moyamoya can affect all races and ages.
-In fact, a majority of the patients who come to Stanford for treatment for moyamoya disease are Caucasian, which just highlights the importance of not labeling moyamoya as an “Asian disease.”
+The disease also mostly presents between 5-7 or 35-45.
+That being said, Moyamoya can affect all races and ages.
+In fact, a majority of the patients who come to Stanford for treatment for Moyamoya disease are Caucasian, which just highlights the importance of not labeling Moyamoya as an “Asian disease.”
 Moyamoya can be so devastating because the fragile collaterals cannot supply the brain with an adequate blood supply and thus adequate oxygen.
-Therefore, the patients have TIAs (mini strokes), strokes, hemorrhages, seizures, and headaches.
-In adult patients at Stanford, the symptoms present in 55%, 59%, 16%, 14%, and 49% of patients respectively.
-In pediatric patients at Stanford, it is 39%, 42%, 6%, 11%, and 23% respectively.
-Ms. Bell-Stephens told us that she suspects that the children symptom percentages are lower than they actually are because young children have a tendency to not tell anyone about their symptoms.
-Young children do not understand that they are having a TIA, or they do not bother to tell their parents of their “numbness” that got better as opposed to adults who are generally more cognizant of their symptoms.
+Therefore, patients have TIAs (mini-strokes), strokes, hemorrhages, seizures, and headaches.
+In adult patients, the symptoms present in 55%, 59%, 16%, 14%, and 49% of patients respectively.
+In pediatric patients, it is 39%, 42%, 6%, 11%, and 23% respectively.
+Ms. Bell-Stephens told us that the children’s symptom percentages are likely lower than they actually are because young children have a tendency to not tell anyone about their symptoms because they do not understand the significance of the “funny feeling” in their hand for example.

 Brookshire, Bethany.
 Neurons and Neuroglial Cells.
 16 Oct.
 2017.
 Science News for Students, www.sciencenewsforstudents.org/blog/scientists-say/scientists-say-glia.
 Accessed 3 Apr.
 2019.